medusa-project/medusa-packager/README.txt

 2) From the command prompt (cmd.exe), `cd` into the Medusa Packager folder and run `ruby map_package_analyzer.rb <path to analyze>`

+(To redirect the output to a log file instead of printing it in the terminal, append something like `> log.txt` to the command.)

 Using on Unix/OS X:

 1) Install RVM: